Crito: Background

+Plato's representation of Socrates is a literary work, so the historical validity of what was said and how much of Plato's interpretation of Socrates aligns with his real beliefs is uncertain.
 According to Xenophon, Plato's friends drafted escape plans.
 The extent the theoretical plan aligned with the historical ones is unknown.
 Some historians of philosophy assume the Socratic figure depicted in Crito is similar to the historical figure.
 William K. C. Guthrie considers the social contract to be true to Socrates' philosophical interests.